-Keith D. Monda - Vice Chair
+Keith D. Monda - Chair

-A longtime resident of Columbus, he served as a member of The Ohio State University Board of Trustees for nine years, from 1992-2001, and chaired the Task Force to build The Ohio State University’s Schottenstein/Value City Arena and to renovate the University’s football stadium.
+A longtime resident of Columbus, he served as a member of The Ohio State University Board of Trustees for nine years, from 1992-2001, and chaired the task force to build The Ohio State University’s Schottenstein/Value City Arena and to renovate the University’s football stadium.
 A man of many interests, he was appointed to numerous other boards, including those of the Columbus Association for the Performing Arts, the Columbus Museum of Art, the Huntington National Bank and Midland Insurance.
 He has been a member of the board of The Ohio State University Hospital since 1992 and now chairs the board of The Ohio State University Hospital East.
-Originally appointed by the Board of Governors to complete the term of the late J. Robert Peterson which ended on January 6, 2013, he was appointed to a full term which ends on January 6, 2018.
+Originally appointed by the Board of Governors to complete the term of the late J. Robert Peterson which ended on Jan.
+6, 2013, he was appointed to a full term which ends on Jan.
+6, 2018.